 The side-by-side vs french door refrigerators are considered by many as elegant and more sophisticated options than the standard top freezer fridge.
 They also look somewhat similar at first glance.

 However, when you take a closer look, you will notice that they’re not nearly identical.
+And of course, each fridge type has different weights.
 In today’s article, I will review both types, discuss their pros and cons, and reveal key differences, so let’s begin.

 Table of Contents

 - Pros And Cons Of French Door Refrigerator

 - What Is The Difference Between Side-by-Side Refrigerator And A French Door Refrigerator?